ROBACON/mobspy/README.md

 # Release info

-Version 1.1 added automated testing to git pushes with test_script.py
+Version 2.5.0 -  Added generate antimony function that translates a MobsPy model to antimony.
+Thank you Hebert Sauro and Lucian Smith for the discussions and help.

+Version 2.4.4 - Assignments completely added (both notations)

+Version 2.3 - MobsPy standard output is now always concentration.

+Version 2.2 - Added MobsPy expressions

+Version 2.1 - Added model parameters.
+Now MySim.results returns a list of all resulting time series no matter the number of repetitions.
+However, now a MySim.fres attribute was released that returns only the first time series in each simulation (thus, it is equal to MySim results with only one repetition in the previous version).

 Version 2.0.1 added events, ability to concatenate simulations, and changed the structure of output data to be more user-friendly.
 Now MySim.results["data"]["runs"]["MetaSpeciesName"] has been deprecated.
 It has been replaced by MySim.results["MetaSpeciesName"] or MySim.results[MetaSpeciesObject].
 It will return only one run if there are no repetitions and multiple runs with several repetitions.

-Version 2.1 - Added model parameters.
-Now MySim.results returns a list of all resulting time series no matter the number of repetitions.
-However, now a MySim.fres attribute was released that returns only the first time series in each simulation (thus, it is equal to MySim results with only one repetition in the previous version).

-Version 2.2 - Added MobsPy expressions

-Version 2.3 - MobsPy standard output is now always concentration.

-Version 2.4.4 - Assignments completely added (both notations)
+Version 1.1 added automated testing to git pushes with test_script.py